Goal of the course is to provide students with knowledge on and insight in:

 - Security aspects of clouds and cloud services;

 - How users can optimally benefit from cloud services.

 The course Cloud Networking replaces the previous course “Core Networks” (191211710).
-Clouds and cloud services are going to play a crucial role in more and more domains (energy smart grids, mobility and logistics, healthcare and -cure, services hosting, data centers, etc.).
+Clouds and cloud services play a crucial role in more and more domains (smart cities, smart mobility and logistics, Industry 4.0, services hosting, data centers, etc.).
 Large-scale deployment and usage of cloud services, however, brings along big challenges regarding networking, architectures and management of cloud infrastructures and services, as well as challenges regarding security.
 Therefore, since several years, a lot of research is going on in these areas.
 The new course will provide in-depth insight in the challenges and proposed solutions and approaches, where the focus will be on the management issues.
 Important topics regarding the management of cloud infrastructures and services are, amongst others, resource allocation, scheduling and capacity management; traffic characterization and measurement; QoS provisioning and service reliability; service monitoring and measurement; autonomous service control; energy consumption.
-Regarding cloud architectures and networking aspects important topics are, e.g., cloud federation, mobile edge/fog computing, and cloud service composition and orchestration.
+Regarding cloud architectures and networking aspects important topics are, e.g., cloud federation, mobile edge/fog computing (in the context of loT and emerging 5G mobile networks), and cloud service composition and orchestration.
 Cloud security covers aspects like confidentiality, data integrity, availability and auditability.

 Overall organization of the course Main setup and guidance